End of an Era? Blackcomb Helicopters Faces Uncertain Future

 But recent developments are raising alarms.

 Despite being awarded a contract with Alberta Wildfire for hoisting operations, Blackcomb Helicopters announced this week that it is disposing of its entire fleet of Bell 212s—a move that undermines its future in wildfire suppression and heavy-lift operations.
 Multiple bases, including Pemberton, Springbank, and Lillooet, are now for sale.
-A number of employees were reportedly let go this week, including Springbank’s lead pilot.
+A number of employees were reportedly let go this week.

-A memo circulated internally outlined plans to retain only the Boundary Bay hangar, the company jet, a small number of AS350 Astars, and the Bell 135 fleet.
+A memo circulated internally outlined plans that only the Squamish, Whistler and Boundary Bay locations will be continuing to be operated, along with the company jet, a small number of AS350 Astars, and the Bell 135 fleet.
 The intention to sell off the Alberta base further casts doubt on the company’s long-term commitment to wildfire support.

 This instability follows the January passing of the McLean family patriarch, who played a guiding role in the company’s ownership group.
 With leadership succession unclear, it seems the new direction may not align with the company’s historical focus or future growth.